jirotubuyaki/Jdmbs/README.md

 [![](http://cranlogs.r-pkg.org/badges/grand-total/Jdmbs)](http://cran.rstudio.com/web/packages/Jdmbs/index.html)
 ## Abstract
 Black-Scholes model is important to calculate option premiums in the stock market.
-And variety of jump diffusion models as time-series of stock price are studied.
+And variety of jump diffusion models as time-series of stock prices are studied.
 In this paper, we propose a new jumps diffusion model with correlational companies in order to calculate option pricing in the stock market.
 This models express correlations of companies as a directed graph structure has a weight of correlational coefficients among companies.
 And It calculates option premiums together.
 Then we exhibit monte-carlo algorithms of proposed models.
 Then we simulate a new model which is proposed in this package.